optimised aviation planning

 // planning view

 The execution page brings together the optimizer output, violations summary, suggestions to fix, and the Gantt chart with appropriate filters in a single cohesive view.
-Crew member details can be viewed upon clicking.
+Crew member details were provided by a left panel to ensure the main timeline context stays in view.

 key impact